-More and more self-employed people, freelancers and agencies are turning to WooCommerce when planning an online shop.
+More and more self-employed people, freelancers and agencies turn to WooCommerce when planning an online shop.
 But what can the free WordPress shop system do?
 When should you use it and how high are the WooCommerce costs for a typical shop?
 We have the answers for you.

 WooCommerce became the most successful software for online shops within a few years.
-According to the industry service BuiltWith, almost 30 per cent of all shops worldwide currently use WooCommerce.
-Only then do well-known names such as Shopify, Magento or PrestaShop follow.
+According to the industry service BuiltWith, almost 30 percent of all shops worldwide currently use WooCommerce.
+Only then follow well-known names such as Shopify, Magento or PrestaShop.
 Read more about this in our comparison of WooCommerce vs Shopify.

 E-Book to get started with WooCommerce

 If you rely on WordPress in your company, start-up, agency or as a freelancer, then WooCommerce is a must.
 See, for example, our customer story about the michel und elbe online shop.
 There are several reasons for the success of WooCommerce :